ORESoftware/oplog.rx/README.md

   # Oplog.Rx

 Tails the MongoDB Oplog for you.
 An improvement over existing libraries.
- This has interfaces for Observables and Node.js streams + better TypeScript typings.

-### Installation => `npm install oplog.rx`
+## Installation => `npm install oplog.rx`

 ### Main features

- Has interfaces for both Node.js streams and RxJS Observables.
- This library will switch to native Observables once they become available.
+Has interfaces for both Node.js streams and RxJS Observables + better TypeScript typings This library will switch to native Observables once they become available.
 Until then, simply using the latest version of RxJS5.

-### How the Oplog works
+#### <i>How the Oplog works</i>

  The MongoDB oplog is simply a capped collection that is tailable, using Cursor.stream();
  The structure of an Oplog document is like so: